vschoener/strv_assignment_addressbook/Readme.md

 # Address Book Service

-It's a service exposing a REST API that allows to manage a address book
+It's a service exposing a REST API that allows to manage an address book

 ## Pre Requirement